dangreenisrael/wp-scss/README.md

-*While this started as a fork of the https://github.com/roborourke/wp-less repo I decided to make it it's own project as it serves a different purpose.
-Aside from a few changes my me this is almost entirely the work of [Robert O'Rourke](https://github.com/roborourke)*

 # Enable SCSS CSS in WordPress

 SCSS is an abstraction layer that adds some very powerful features to CSS.
 It